-The Python agent launches an executable on startup that also needs access to the configuration files.
+In earlier versions (before version 5.19.0), the Python agent launches an executable on startup that also needs access to the configuration files.
 Since the service is generally launched by the Python agent process, it has access to the same configuration file as the agent.
-However, if the service is started independently, it will attempt to use the same order of precedence (page 31) for its configuration file.
+However, if the service is started independently, it will attempt to use the same order of precedence (page 35) for its configuration file.

 In other words, the service can share the application's configuration file, if (as is usually the case) the service's working directory is also the base directory of the application.
-Both the agent and the service use the /etc/contrast/contrast\security.yaml path.
+Both the agent and the service use the /etc/contrast/contrast_security.yaml path.

-Use the Contrast agent configuration editor (page 34) to create or upload a YAML configuration file, validate YAML and get setting recommendations.
+Use the Contrast agent configuration editor (page 38) to create or upload a YAML configuration file, validate YAML, and get setting recommendations.